hantingxie/gamesparks-docs-v2/MARKDOWN/SDK Center/Android.md

 	public void onStart()
 	{
 		super.onStart();
-		GSAndroidPlatform.gs().stop();

 		GSAndroidPlatform.gs().start();
 	}

 ```

-The reason we stop the module before we start it is to establish a new connection which works to refresh the connection.

 <q>**Done!** After all this is done, you now are ready to use GameSparks API in your Android project.
 Details of the API can be found [here](/API Documentation/README.md)</q>